COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 ### Attendance

-Attendance will not be incentivized this quarter, given that we are mid-transition in our return to in-person learning, and I do not want to encourage anyone to come to class if they're not feeling well.
+Attendance will not be recorder nor incentivized this quarter, given that we are (still) mid-transition in our return to in-person learning, and I do not want to encourage anyone to come to class if they're not feeling well.
 This applies to lecture as well as coding lab.

 ### Lecture

-Students are encouraged to attend lecture live; however, all lectures will also be podcast.
+Students are encouraged to attend lecture live (either via zoom or in person); however, all lectures will also be recorded/podcast.
 During lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates thoughts during lecture.

 There will be a daily participation survey (link on Canvas) to provide feedback and ask questions about each lecture.
 Each time you fill out the lecture survey, you get a small % of credit toward your final project/exam.
 Completion of all surveys can provide up to 3.5% extra credit on your final project/exam (*not* your final course grade).
-Each day's survey will be up for at least three days and can be completed regardless of whether you attend class in-person.
+Each day's survey will be up for at least three days and can be completed regardless of whether you attend class live or watch the recording.

 ### Coding Labs (16\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
-Across the quarter there will be 8 different coding labs (2\% each).
+Across the quarter there will be 9 different coding labs (2\% each; lowest coding lab score dropped).
 Coding labs are *graded for concerted effort* (not correctness).
 To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 PM each week.
 There are no late submissions for coding labs.

 Note: You should be signed up for the Coding Lab for which you can attend.
 However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend the other Coding Lab in a given week.
 Note that this policy could change if too many people are attending one Coding Lab each week.
 We intentionally have Coding Lab capped at 35 so that students can get help from their TAs and IAs during this time.